Which states don’t have a franchise tax in 2026?

 • Several states (Nevada, South Dakota, Wyoming) use natural-resource or tourism revenue to keep other business taxes low.

-• Others (Washington, Ohio, New Hampshire) replaced franchise tax with a gross-receipts tax that's easier for the state to manage but tough on low-margin businesses.
+• Others (Washington and Ohio) replaced franchise tax with a gross-receipts tax that's easier for the state to manage but tough on low-margin businesses.
+New Hampshire uses a hybrid approach with its Business Profits Tax (income-based) and Business Enterprise Tax (value-added style), which are not traditional gross-receipts taxes.

 • Alaska and Florida kept traditional corporate income tax, accepting more complexity for steady revenue.